FreaKzero/friendly-node-cron/readme.md

 ## Dates/Months:

-You can either use exact dates like `in dec 9 at 9:30` or only months `in dec at 9:30` You can also write the full words like `in december at 9:30` Multiple Months are supported
+You can either use exact dates like `in dec 9 at 9:30` or only months `in dec at 9:30`
+You can also write the full words like `in december at 9:30`
+Multiple Months are supported
+You can also use the expression `from <num> through <num>` to define a day interval

 ### Tokens

-`jan, feb, mar, apr, may, jun, jul, aug, sep, oct, nov, dec`
+`jan, feb, mar, apr, may, jun, jul, aug, sep, oct, nov, dec` `from <num> through <num>`

 Examples:

 ```
 on jan feb mar only mondays tuesdays and saturdays at 9:30
 on dec mar apr at 13:37
+on march and april from 15 through 25 on every 2 hours
 ```

 ## Times: